xiongwilee/Gracejs/README.md

 And then , you can visit the DEMO at [http://127.0.0.1:3000](http://127.0.0.1:3000/home) .

-Or you can see live DEMO : http://mlsfe.biz
+Or you can visit live DEMO at: http://mlsfe.biz

 ## Community
  - [Documents](https://github.com/xiongwilee/koa-grace/wiki)